The weekly federal-spending brief. One email a Sunday. Free. No tracking.

 Supply-chain signal

-Drives demand for advanced materials, robotics, life-support systems, and specialized aerospace components from suppliers.
+Supports demand for advanced aerospace components, robotics, autonomous systems, and specialized materials from defense contractors.

 U.S.–China competition angle